awcodify/sysctlid/_posts/2025-05-01-chaos-engineering-building-resilient-systems.md

 Discover how chaos engineering practices can transform your approach to system reliability by proactively identifying weaknesses before they cause production incidents.
 <!--more-->

-<span class="dropcap">I</span>n an increasingly complex cloud-native world, system failures are inevitable.
+In an increasingly complex cloud-native world, system failures are inevitable.
 Rather than hoping for the best, leading organizations are deliberately injecting failures into their systems to uncover weaknesses before they impact users.
 This practice, known as chaos engineering, has evolved from a niche experiment at Netflix to an essential discipline for teams building resilient, distributed systems.

 ## The Philosophy of Planned Failure